aayush4515/mobile-app-dev-course/README.md

 ---

-### 🎯 Learning Objectives
+### 🎯 Key Takeaways

-By the end of this course, students will be able to:
+By completing these projects, I will strengthen my ability to:

-- Develop cross-platform and native mobile applications
+- Build cross-platform mobile applications with Xamarin/.NET MAUI

-- Understand mobile UI/UX principles
+- Design clean, responsive, and accessible mobile interfaces

-- Work with mobile databases and APIs
+- Work with APIs and local data storage

-- Deploy and test mobile apps
+- Test, debug, and deploy mobile applications

 ---

-### 📜 License
+### 📜 Note

-This repository is intended for educational purposes as part of the CS 492 course at Elmhurst University.
+This repository is part of my academic journey in CS 492: Mobile Application Development at Elmhurst University and serves as a record of my learning and growth as a mobile developer.